 According to Confucian thought, the righteousness of hexagram Yi is to value justice above material gain, which mainly refers to the gentleman; for ordinary people food is all-important.
 Therefore a gentleman must obtain his nourishment by moral means; those above are obligated to nourish those below.

 The nourishment provided by Heaven and earth are sunshine, air, rain and soil, as well as the unfailing cycle of the four seasons; they nourish all life.
 The sage ruler acts like Heaven and earth: he nourishes able and virtuous people, as well as everyone else in accordance with the pattern of Nature.

-Commentary on the image: At the foot of the mountain, the thunder, Yi.
-A gentleman in accordance with this is prudent in what he says and temperate in eating and drinking.
+Commentary on the image: At the foot of the mountain, thunder: Yi.
+A gentleman, in accordance with this, is prudent in what he says and temperate in eating and drinking.

 The mouth is meant for eating and also for speaking; therefore it is where germs enter and trouble exits.
 The interior (i.e. the lower trigram Zhen) tends to move, while the exterior (i.e. the upper trigram Gen) restrains it.
 This signifies that it is very careful about what is said, and is temperate in eating and drinking.

 As long as nourishing conforms to righteousness, it is auspicious.
 Nourishment is what people must have in order to live.
 By observing how a person, especially those below, obtains nourishment for himself (i.e. how he earns his living) and whom he, especially those above, nourishes (i.e. who he is with), what he is doing, good or evil, can be verified.

 Yi inherits only the virtue of persistence from hexagrams Qian2 and Kun1, signifying that Yi should pursue nothing but righteousness, and suggesting that one must restrain one’s greedy desires and fulfil one’s assigned duty as described in the line texts.